scottslowe/weblog/content/post/2019-08-27-bootstrapping-a-kubernetes-cluster-on-aws-with-clusterapi.md

 3. Creating a management cluster (not required every single time)
 4. Creating a workload cluster

 The following sections take a look at each of these steps in a bit more detail.
-First, though, I think it's important to mention that CAPI is still in its early days (it's currently at v1alpha1).
+First, though, I think it's important to mention that CAPI is still in its early days (this post is based on v1alpha1).
 As such, it's possible that commands may (will) change, and API specifications may (will) change as further development occurs.
+In fact, there are changes in the process from v1alpha1 (which is what this post is based upon) and the v1alpha2 release.

 With that caveat/warning provided, let's dig into the details.